 Why is there not a conversation of innovation happening around quality control tools?
 If you want to build a quality control tool for Wikipedia that works efficiently, you need a machine learning model that calls your attention to edits that are likely to be vandalism.
 Such an algorithm can reduce the workload of reviewing new edits in Wikipedia by 93%, but standing one up is excessively difficult.
 To do it well, you'll need an advanced understand of computer science and some substantial engineering experience in order to get the thing to work in real time.

-control tool is primarily due to the difficulty of building a
+The "activation energy" threshold to building a new quality control tool is primarily due to the difficulty of building a machine learning model. |

 So, What would happen if Wikipedia editors could quickly find the good, the bad, and the newcomers in need of support.
 I'm a computer scientist.
 I can build up infrastructure for that and cut the peak off of that mountain -- or maybe cut it down entirely.
 That's what ORES is.